MerelJac/regex/README.md

     These components allow searches before or after a certain character.

     Look-ahead is indicated by (?) where as look-behind is indicated by (?!)
+### Resources
+    If you're looking to practice regular expressions and understand them more deeply, checkout [https://regexr.com/](https://regexr.com/).
 ## Author
 Thanks for reading!
 Please feel free to reach out via [email](mailto:merel.burleigh@gmail.com) with any questions or comments.